thanosades/notes-backend/README.md

 ## Things I learned
 * React Hooks
 * Node/Express
-* Basic testing with Jest
+* The importance of testing
 * MongoDB with mongoose
 * JSON Web Token for authentication
 * Password salting for protection against rainbow table attacks
 * How to deploy a project on Heroku

-## Usage Instructions
+## Instructions

-Node/Express RESTful API paired with the build version of the following React Project: https://github.com/thanosades/notes-frontend

-Uses MongoDB on Atlas, and JSON Web Token for authentication.

 For security and maintenance reasons I kept the ability to create a new user out of the frontend.
-If you want to check the app out, the credentials are listed below.
+To create users you can always hit the `GET /api/users` endpoint.

+The credentials I allow on the frontend are the following:
 username: superuser
 password: superpass

-Please note that the frontend isn't finalized.